-Day 8: Osaka - Kyoto
+Day 8: Kyoto's Temples and Arashiyama

 Journey by road for approximately 1 and a half hours to Kyoto.
 Capital for 1,000 years, this enchanting city is the epitome of traditional Japan.
 Upon arrival, stroll through the Arashiyama bamboo forest and admire the towering thickets.
 Also visit Ryoanji Temple, home to Japan's most famous zen garden and the famous 'Golden Pavilion' Kinkakuji Temple.